Measuring Performance Standards – hcs588 (3 credits)

 Managing and Improving Quality

-Summarize the utilization of information technology applications as a component of quality management.
+- Summarize the utilization of information technology applications.

-Identify the involvement of benchmarking/milestones in managing the utilization of quality indicators.
+- Explain the use of benchmarking and milestones in managing the utilization of quality indicators.

 The University of Phoenix reserves the right to modify courses.